Disability Concerns, Faith Nurture

 This is one of four stories of disability within the Bible that have historically been portrayed in a way that diminishes the disability story and the value of seeing God’s image within that person.However, an in-depth analysis reveals that the story is less about offering a cure to a person with a disability and more about healing relationships and restoring a sense of community and well-being.
 Let’s reimagine a new way of visualizing these stories through art.

-To access the main article exploring Imago Dei (“image of God”), which presents an in-depth look at how we have perpetuated negative stereotypes through Biblical narrative, please look here: Recognizing the Image of God in Every Body
+To access the main article exploring Imago Dei (“image of God”) that presents an in-depth look at how we have perpetuated negative stereotypes through Biblical narrative, please look here: Recognizing the Image of God in Every Body.
+The rest of the series is accessible in the following posts: Story 1, Story 3, Story 4.

 This story is one of several examples of Jesus performing miracles during his ministry.
 Healing someone born blind was part of the Messianic miracles that Jesus did to reveal to the world that He was the Messiah.
 Isaiah 29:18 (NLT) states: "In that day the deaf will hear words read from a book, and the blind will see through the gloom and darkness."